getzola/zola/docs/content/documentation/getting-started/configuration.md

 # The site theme to use.
 theme = ""

-# Slugify paths for compatibility with ASCII-only URLs produced by Zola < 0.9
+# Slugify paths for compatibility with ASCII-only URLs produced by Zola < 0.10.0
-# Enabling this setting removes non-English (UTF8) characters in URLs
+# Enabling this makes URLs lowercase, ASCII-only, and turns spaces into hyphens.
+# Most sites won't need to touch this, if they are in the habit of putting the
+# URLs they want in the filenames or page/section slug field.
 slugify_paths = false

+# Slugify anchors.
+Enabled by default; disabling this causes automatic heading
+# IDs to be the heading text, unaltered.
+slugify_anchors = true

 # When set to "true", all code blocks are highlighted.
 highlight_code = false